mapsplugin/cordova-plugin-googlemaps-doc/articles/before_post_your_issue/README.md

 ## 8. Feature request

-If you (or your company) do not want to ask or request a feature in a public forum, contact us.
+If you (or your company) have a feature request, please contact us.
 Private support may be available at a negotiable cost.

 Please do not send us your code right away.